zestyyyz/zestyyyz.github.io/README.md

-I use fedora kde and macos high sierra on the daily
+I use archlinux kde and macos high sierra on the daily